GlodBlock/ExtendedAE/src/main/resources/assets/expatternprovider/ae2guide/epp_intro/wireless_advanced_setup.md

 </Row>

 ME Wireless Advanced Setup Kit works exactly like the <ItemLink id="expatternprovider:wireless_tool" />, but it comes with a queue system.
-You can add connections to the queue and then swap to the use mode, to apply these connections.
+You can add connections to the queue and then switch to use mode to apply them.